darkroomengineering/hamo/README.md

 ## Introduction

-`hāmō` means hook in Latin, this package is a collection of custom React hooks.
+`hāmō` means hook in Latin, this package is a collection of custom performance-oriented React hooks.

 ## Installation